 How should I take levorphanol?

-Follow all directions on your prescription label.
-Levorphanol can slow or stop your breathing.
+Follow the directions on your prescription label and read all medication guides.
 Never use levorphanol in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to take more of levorphanol.

-Your dose needs may be different if you are already being treated with a similar opioid medicine and your body is tolerant to it (ask your doctor if you're not sure).
+Your dose needs may be different if you recently used opioid medicine and your body is tolerant to it (ask your doctor if you're not sure).

-Do not stop using levorphanol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using levorphanol.
+Do not stop using levorphanol suddenly after long-term use, or you could have serious withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.